The following post is from Rachel of The Minimalist Mom: 5 Ways to Choose Less and Simplify More

 It’s a great thing.

-If you can limit the number of decisions you make each day, you’ll not only make better decisions but you’ll also have more energy and time for the rest of your life.
+If you can limit the number of decisions you make each day, you’ll make better decisions and have more energy and time for the rest of your life.

-How do you reduce the amount of decisions you make in a day?
+How do you reduce the number of decisions you make in a day?

 |Rachel Jonat is a world medalist rower turned marketing professional turned SAHM/writer.
 At The Minimalist Mom, Rachel writes about living a rich life with less stuff.
 Currently living on a windswept island in the middle of the Irish Sea, Rachel owns two pairs of jeans, loves taking the bus and is attempting to become a tea drinker.|